seblawson11/seblawson11.github.io/_posts/2020-11-18-the-therapy-of-nature.md

 ---
 layout: post
-title:  "On the therapy of Nature (medium)"
+title:  "On the therapy of Nature | Article"
 date:   2020-11-18
 categories: [philosophy, travel]
 ---